BoE's Tucker says QE has lost some "bite"

 "We still think QE works, even if in some respects it does not have the same bite it used to have," Tucker told financial magazine Euroweek.

-Most economists expect the Bank to expand its quantitative easing gilt purchase programme in November when the current 375 billion pound target is reached, though Tucker was non-committal.
+Most economists expect the Bank of England to expand its quantitative easing gilt purchase programme in November when the current 375 billion pound ($605 billion) target is reached, though Tucker was non-committal.

 "Technically we could do more.
 It's just a question of what we think the risk to inflation would be.
 I don't think we should just have one option in these circumstances, which is why we are pleased to have launched the Funding for Lending Scheme," he said.